 While creators mostly have their fans visit their platform of choice—their YouTube channel, TikTok page, or Substack newsletter—many creators carve out a digital home by building a website.
 Creators can use their personal websites to tell a longer story about themselves, house their projects, and point to their links around the web.

-Here’s the front page and link page layer of the creator economy tech stack:
+The top front page and link page creator tools

 Much of what we see from creators is what they show us—the content on their platforms, the online communities they cultivate, or the online pop-up shops to share limited edition merchandise.
 But behind every creator-centered business, whether they’re a solo business of one or a full-fledged team, is a host of back-end tools powering the front end.